JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/Amazon-S3.md

     ]
    }
    ```
-5.Update the Resource to your bucket name.
+5. Update the Resource to your bucket name.<br>

-In the preceding example bucket policy, Bucket-Name is a placeholder for the bucket name.
-To use this bucket policy with your own bucket, you must update this name to match your bucket name.
+In the above example bucket policy, *Bucket-Name* is a placeholder for the bucket name.
+To use this bucket policy with your own bucket, you must update this name to match your bucket name.<br>

-Choose Save changes.
+6.Choose Save changes.